Work: Edge-Supported Pulling of Si Ribbons ("String Ribbon")

 or supported by two foreign filaments on each edge of the

 ribbon.
 Ribbons 50 mm wide were grown

 temperature variations.
 Cell efficiencies as high as 13.8% (93% of co-processed CZ value) were

 obtained.
 We patented the method 2,3 and conducted

 further work to explore filament materials4.
 The

 technology was licensed to Arthur D. Little Corporation and then later

-transferred to Evergreen Solar, where it is being commercialized as
+transferred to Evergreen Solar, where it was commercialized as

 Schematic of Growth